50 Ideas

 11. Our hunter-gatherer brain hasn’t adapted to the modern world.
 Most sayings and "common knowledge" were made for the old world.
 In the modern world, “work harder” shouldn't be the only answer because we have leverage.
 Similarly, our natural inclinations bind us to a world that doesn’t exist anymore.
 Seeking social validation may have been useful in a tribe of 150, but not so much anymore.
 Updating your brain software to the 2020s is a competitive advantage.

 12. Do you want to look successful or be successful?
-The person who spends the most on cars and brands looks the richest, but in fact, spending money is the opposite of staying rich.
+The person who spends the most on cars and brands looks the richest, but of course, spending money is the opposite of staying rich.
 The person who seems the busiest looks successful, but she who can control their own schedule is likely more successful.

 Don’t confuse the loud, external metrics of success with the quiet, internal ones - focusing on looking successful may prevent you from being it.